-In the second part of the medical, the health professional may ask you or your child more questions, carry out a brief physical examination and ask your child to carry out simple activities such as standing up and walking across the room.
+The health professional will usually discuss your child's medical history and ask about a typical day.
+They may ask you or your child more questions, carry out a brief physical examination and ask your child to carry out simple activities such as standing up and walking across the room.
 If you know that something they ask will cause your child pain, you should tell the health professional you do not wish your child to do it and explain why.